Melanoma: Genetics

-Other mutations confer lower risk, but are more common in the population.
-People with mutations in the MC1R gene are two to four times more likely to develop melanoma than those with two wild-type (typical unaffected type) copies.
-MC1R mutations are very common, and all red-haired people have a mutated copy.
+People with mutations in the MC1R gene are two to 2.7-3.6 times more likely to develop melanoma than those with two wild-type (typical unaffected type) copies.
+Some MC1R gene variants are more common in those with red hair.
 Mutation of the MDM2 SNP309 gene is associated with increased risks for younger women.

-Fair- and red-haired people, persons with multiple atypical nevi or dysplastic nevi and persons born with giant congenital melanocytic nevi are at increased risk.
+Fair and red-haired people, persons with multiple atypical nevi or dysplastic nevi, and persons born with giant congenital melanocytic nevi are at increased risk.

-A family history of melanoma greatly increases a person's risk, because mutations in several genes have been found in melanoma-prone families.
-People with a history of one melanoma are at increased risk of developing a second primary tumor.

 Fair skin is the result of having less melanin in the skin, which means less protection from UV radiation exists.
-A family history could indicate a genetic predisposition to melanoma.